Python Turtle - Lesson 1¶

 10my_ttl.forward(100)

-Let’s talk about these changes.
+Let’s look at these changes.

-tells Python from the turtle module (turtle.
+turtle.Screen()tells Python:use the turtle module

-to create a screen.window =
+Screen()command to create a screen

-give the created screen the namewindow
+window =gives the screen the namewindow

 What are pixels?